deoshreyas/Chess-Polyglot-Reader/README.md

 ## :grey_question: How to use it?
 This is a single header library.
 Just download `reader.hpp` or copy the source code.

+**NOTE:** It is assumed that you have implemented _proper_ zobrist hashing in your code.
+If not, it is recommended you do that first, since it is required to access book moves.

 ## :checkered_flag: How to use the book moves in your project?
 The book moves are returned in a single format.
 For example, a book move of type `Reader::BookMove` called `book_move` can be used as follows: